adamkrawczyk/xbox_one_joy_ros/README.md

 sudo apt install -y sysfsutils
 ```

-and edit /etc/sysfs.conf (as admin) - add this line at the end of the file:
+and edit `vim /etc/sysfs.conf` (as admin) - add this line at the end of the file:

 ```
 /module/bluetooth/parameters/disable_ertm=1